MetaLabs-inc/react-native-vimeo-iframe/README.md

 ## Common Issues

 - If you have a crash on Android, while wrapping the Vimeo player in a scroll view.
-You should set `overScrollMode="never"`
+You should set `overScrollMode="never"`.
+This is an issue from https://github.com/react-native-webview/react-native-webview/issues/2364

 ## Example